cyn900/csc309project/PP2/README.md

 # Scriptorium

-Scriptorium is an innovative online platform inspired by the ancient concept of a scriptorium, a place where manuscripts were crafted and preserved.
-Modernized for the digital age, Scriptorium enables users to write, execute, and share code in multiple programming languages in a secure and intuitive environment.
+Scriptorium is an innovative online platform that enables users to write, execute, and share code in multiple programming languages in a secure and intuitive environment.

 ---